koii-network/docs/concepts/glossary.md

 ## Airdrop

-When a project has a giveaway for either tokens or coins, and can also be NFTs
+When a project has a giveaway for either tokens or coins and can also be NFTs.

 ## ERC-721

-Known as NFTs, this allows developers to classify owned arbitrary data as a valid token
+Known as NFTs, this allows developers to classify owned arbitrary data as a valid token.

 ## ERC-20